April 29, 2023

 The term is somewhat overloaded, so let’s clarify it.
 A coroutine is a generalization of a subroutine.
 A subroutine has one entry point and one exit point.
 It’s called once, does its job, and returns.

 A coroutine has many entry and exit points.
 That is, its execution can be suspended and resumed.
-Execution resumes where it left off when the coroutine was suspended.
+Execution resumes where it left off when the coroutine was most recently suspended.

 If a coroutine can choose who it yields to, it’s called symmetric.
 If it can only yield to the most recent caller, then it’s an asymmetric coroutine.

-We begin by defining some useful constants and a macro for system calls.
+Let’s get the nitty gritty out of the way.
+We define some constants and a macro for system calls.

 .equ SYS_exit, 1